 - Your injuries were as a result of the doctor’s negligence.
 Your lawyer must also demonstrate you sustained injuries because your doctor was negligent.
 If your doctor was negligent but you suffered no harm, you can’t file a malpractice lawsuit.

-In a medical malpractice lawsuit, you have entitlement to economic, non-economic and punitive damages.
+In a medical malpractice lawsuit, you have an entitlement to economic, non-economic and punitive damages.
 This includes medical expenses, lost wages, pain and suffering and loss of consortium.